 What’s Texas Child Custody Like

-Texas child custody uses different terms for what most people think of a joint child custody or sole child custody.
+Texas child custody uses different terms for what most people think of joint child custody or sole child custody.
 Family Law Attorney Vonda Covington explains the terms used in Texas for those concepts.

 Summary of Texas Child Custody Video